haitham-kh/project-universe-/README.md

 * **Parker Solar Probe:** The 3D model of the Parker Solar Probe is provided courtesy of [NASA 3D Resources](https://nasa3d.arc.nasa.gov/).
 * *Disclaimer: NASA material is not protected by copyright unless noted.
 This project is an independent educational/portfolio piece and is not affiliated with, sponsored by, or endorsed by NASA.*

-Now you are fully protected, properly credited, and officially operating in the correct year.
-Go get this thing published and shared!